Emanuel Rosen Fellowship

 Fellowship timeline

-Applications will be partially blinded to avoid unconscious bias .
+Applications will be partially blinded to avoid unconscious bias.

-Upon receipt of the proposal, ESCRS staff will confirm whether a full application package has been submitted and that the applicant is eligible as per the criteria presented above.
+Upon receipt of the proposal, ESCRS staff will confirm whether a full application has been submitted and that the applicant is eligible as per the criteria presented above.
 All applications with administrative fails will be contacted and with a request to complete the application.
 Should the applicant(s) not fulfil this, the applications will be discarded and not submitted to the expert panel for evaluation.
 Applicants of these discarded applications will be immediately informed about the rejection.

-Eligible applications will be considered by the expert panel against the quality of the proposed research importance assessment criteria.
+Eligible applications will be considered by the expert panel against the quality and relevance of the proposed clinical training programme.
 Reviewers will score applications (with a maximum of 60 points) and add their comments on the proposal within a review form.
-The evaluation criteria are set out above.
-The applications will then be ranked by the returned scored, ratified by the panel and then the Research Committee, before the candidates are informed.
+Factors considered for the evaluation of the applicants are:

 After the candidate has accepted the offer, an agreement will be drawn up for signature by the candidate and ESCRS.
 Please review the template agreement here and therefore confirm on application that you accept and understand the terms.
 Fellowship Agreement Template